mmbman/Katagiri/1986-03-15-Triple-Treasure-Lecture-2.md

 That’s why I say “the lofty, sublime, ideal image of human beings” – how we should live in this world in peace and harmony.
 As long as you are born in this world as a human being, there is a goal in life, there is a goal in human society.
 Everyone’s effort should be directed toward that goal.
 Because you exist in a certain society: so-called America, so-called Minnesota.
 Minnesota has the goal in its society, according to a [difference in] the weather, and according to the Midwest, et cetera.
 So very naturally, everyone’s effort should be directed toward the goal in Minnesota society, if you live there.
 If you live in the United States, you have to go toward the goal in American society.
 And then, everyone can live in peace and harmony.

 So let’s [look at] the Three Treasures in terms of the spiritual, moral, emotional, and ethical, and intellectual.
 Otherwise, if you ignore intellectual worth, your effort is directed toward the Three Treasures very emotionally, or, if you are really depending on the intellectual worth, you ignore the emotional aspect of human life; so [either way], it is not the proper [or] right way of faith.
-You have to accept faith or the Three Treasures in terms of the *whole* situation of your life: emotion (or moral, ethical), intellect, and spiritual.
+You have to accept faith or the Three Treasures in terms of the *whole* situation of your life: emotion, intellect, and spiritual.

 #### 19:46

-(*Transcriber’s Note:* In reading the following sections, the question arises: how do the categories of *philosophical worth*, *virtue or characteristics*, and *functioning* map to the “spiritual, moral, emotional, and ethical, and intellectual”?
+(*Transcriber’s Note:* In reading the following sections, the question arises, how do the terms “spiritual, moral, emotional, ethical, and intellectual” map to the categories of *philosophical worth*, *virtue or characteristics*, and *functioning*?
 The answer is not directly stated in the talk itself.
-In the book *Returning to Silence* in the section “The Triple Treasure”, an interpretation is offered where *philosophical worth* corresponds to “intellect”, *virtue or characteristics* corresponds to “moral and ethical”, and *function* corresponds to “spirit”.
-It is unclear which category “emotion” corresponds to, but it seems implied that it is part of *philosophical worth* alongside “intellect”.
-However, I feel there is a strong argument to be made that *virtue and characteristics* actually corresponds to “spirit”, and *functioning* corresponds to “morals and ethics”.)
+In the book *Returning to Silence* in the section “The Triple Treasure”, an interpretation is offered that *philosophical worth* corresponds to “intellectual”, *virtue or characteristics* corresponds to “ethical”, and *function* corresponds to “spiritual”; it is unclear which category “emotion” corresponds to, but it seems implied that it is part of *philosophical worth* alongside “intellect”.
+However, I feel there is an argument to be made that the latter two categories are reversed; that is, *virtue and characteristics* actually corresponds to “spirit”, and *functioning* corresponds to “morals and ethics”.)

-First, let’s see the Three Treasures in terms of *philosophical worth*.
+First, let’s [look at] the Three Treasures in terms of *philosophical worth*.

 At that time, *Buddha* refers to the truth itself; Buddha means exactly the truth itself, the whole universe itself.
 The essence of the universe, the essence of being itself, we call the truth.
 We call [this] universal life, common to all sentient beings: trees, birds, human beings, pebbles, rivers, mountains.